dhruvpar09/DhruvP_BlueStampPortfolio/index.md

   The second milestone in my self-driving car project involved programming the motion for the car, without considering sensor data.
 The purpose of this milestone was to ensure that the car could properly move forwards, backwards, and rotate in place.
 I plan to build on this functionality when incorporating the car's sensors to the code in my third milestone.

-  To complete this issue, I wired the motor driver and the motors to the Arduino Uno that ran my car, also adding an on/off switch to the car so the code wouldn't start running when I wasn't ready.
+  To complete this issue, I wired the motor driver and the motors to the Arduino Uno that ran my car, adding an on/off switch to the car so the code wouldn't start running when I wasn't ready.
 Building on my tester methods from my first milestone, I wrote some code that would move the car forwards, move it backwards, turn it left or right in place, or stop it.
-The car would need these abilities in order to properly react to obstacles it detects once it is connected to its sensors.
+The car would require these abilities in order to properly react to obstacles once it is connected to its sensors.

   While trying to complete this milestone, I found that the car drifted to the left while trying to drive forwards or backwards.
 This was because the right motor turned faster than the left, despite being programmed to move at the same speed.
 Neither using my code to slow down the faster motor nor putting a resistor in the faster motor's circuitry could effectively solve this issue, as the motors I was using in the car were not designed to handle slower motion.
 These motors would alternate between operating at full speed and stopping entirely when presented with a low amperage, instead of cleanly slowing down their speed.